PaloAltoNetworks/panos-monitor/README.md

 * Navigate to the **Upgrade Advisor** page from the main menu.
 * Select an analysis timeframe (e.g., Last 30 Days) and click 'Analyze'.
-* The page will display a table showing the peak usage for each firewall compared to its model's capacity and provide an upgrade recommendation if necessary.
+* The page will display a table showing the peak usage for each firewall compared to its model's capacity and provide a recommendation (e.g., 'Sized Appropriately' or 'Upgrade Recommended').

 ### 6. Exporting Data